 Unique residential development opportunity in Ab Lench, Evesham

-The site is situated in the centre of the village just off an attractive triangle of green enjoying a rural location with fine views to the east towards the village of Atch Lench with its distinctive church.
-The sale of the property offers an exciting and valuable residential development opportunity comprising a range of modern and traditional farm buildings set in about 0.9 acres, available as a whole or in 3 lots.
+The barn is situated in the centre of the village just off an attractive triangle of green enjoying a rural location with fine views to the east towards the village of Atch Lench with its distinctive church.
+The sale of the property offers an exciting opportunity to purchase one of two agricultural buildings to convert into a delightful family home in an attractive countryside setting.
+The barn is set around a central courtyard and benefits from its own private garden.

 Situation and Communications